meteor/meteor/content/routing.md

 <h3 id="route-rendering-logic">Route related rendering logic</h3>

-There are types of rendering logic that appear related to the route for which but which also seem related to user interface rendering.
+There are types of rendering logic that appear related to the route but which also seem related to user interface rendering.
 A classic example is authorization; for instance, you may want to render a login form for some subset of your pages if the user is not yet logged in.

 It's best to keep all logic around what to render in the component hierarchy (i.e. the tree of rendered components).
 So this authorization should happen inside a component.
 Suppose we wanted to add this to the `listsShowPage` we were looking at above.
 We could do something like: